 Trajectories

 Trajectories is a journalistic project aimed at highlighting the human cost of the protracted conflict.
-Following the second Nagorny Karabakh War it revived dialogue between media professionals, improved trust and understanding between them, and also engaged new journalists and developed their skills in conflict-sensitive journalism.
+Following the second Nagorny Karabakh War, it revived dialogue between media professionals, improved trust and understanding between them, and also engaged new journalists and developed their skills in conflict-sensitive journalism.

 Trajectories was based on Unheard Voices, an earlier collaboration with JAMnews that ran from 2016 to 2019, and involved some of the same journalists and editors.

 The ethos of the initiative is to provide information from diverse sources to help people from different regions of the Caucasus to get to know each other better.
 It is important that readers see the content as trustworthy, so the project introduced a two-step approval process for each story.
 Before getting published, every piece of journalistic work had to first get a green light from editors from each conflicting side.
-It then went to a third party, the Georgian editorial team, for final checking.
+It then went to a third party, the Georgian editorial team, for final checking.This system left less room for bias, guaranteeing that each story was prepared to a high standard.

 However, the achievements of the project went beyond the media outputs.